zaproxy/zaproxy-website/site/content/blog/2020-05-15-dynamic-application-security-testing-with-zap-and-github-actions/index.md

 for example, 'Contact us' or 'comment' forms.

 The ZAP full scan action can be used in multiple ways.
 The action can be configured to run against a publicly available web application or against a locally available web application.
-Here in ZAP we use the action to periodically scan our website on a weekly basis.
+The ZAP team use the action to scan our website on a weekly basis.
 Similar to the baseline scan, a full scan action will also maintain an active issue in the GitHub repository.
 The action will update the issue if it identifies any new or resolved alerts and will close the issue if all the alerts have been resolved.
 A detailed report is attached to the workflow run to get more information